-Here, we describe the key elements of the proofs.
-To this end, we map self-adjoint to unitary operators, and vice versa, using the Cayley transform.
+We will, therefore, map self-adjoint to unitary operators, and vice versa, using the Cayley transform.
 An advantage of the Cayley transform is that, unlike exponentiation, the Cayley transform is bijective and hence uniquely invertible.
-Since we work here in finite-dimensional Hilbert spaces, the terms Hermitian and self-adjoint can be used interchangeably.
+Note that, since we work here in finite-dimensional Hilbert spaces, the terms Hermitian and self-adjoint can be used interchangeably.